-- (a) meet the qualifications for appointment as a Graduate Master/Mistress or an Assistant Primary School Master/Mistress as appropriate; - (b) be assessed to have normal hearing and be free from speech impediments; and - (c) be fluent in Cantonese. (updated on 1 September 2019)
+- (a) meet the qualifications for appointment as a Graduate Master/Mistress or an Assistant Primary School Master/Mistress as appropriate; - (b) be assessed to have normal hearing and be free from speech and language impairment; and

+(c) be fluent in Cantonese. (updated on 1 September 2019)

-- (a) to provide informal assessment and individual and group therapy as prescribed by a speech therapist to school children with articulation defects and retarded speech and language development; - (b) to work in close co-operation with speech therapists and classroom teachers on speech/language treatment programmes; and - (c) to perform such other duties as may be required.
+- (a) to provide evaluation of the speech and language abilities, and individual and group training to students with speech and language impairment as prescribed by speech therapist(s); (updated on 1 September 2022) - (b) to work in collaboration with speech therapists and classroom teachers on speech/language support programmes; and (updated on 1 September 2022) - (c) to perform such other duties as may be required.

-(Note: All the TAST posts will be phased out through natural wastage and replaced by speech therapists.) (updated on 1 September 2021)
+(Note: All the TAST posts will be phased out through natural wastage and replaced by speech therapists.)